 Can a car’s trim and body style affect insurance rates?

 In addition to year, make and model, your vehicle’s trim and body styles can affect your car insurance rates.
-Trim styles that offer greater horsepower and luxury details can add to the vehicle’s MSRP, which could mean higher rates.
+Trim levels that offer greater horsepower and luxury details can add to the vehicle’s MSRP, which could mean higher rates.

-“The trim level of a vehicle may impact insurance prices a little, but not much,” Mckenzie says.
+“The trim level of a vehicle may impact insurance prices a little, but not much,” McKenzie says.
 “The different packages and safety features a vehicle has could impact $5-$10 monthly on insurance, depending upon the vehicle.”

 • Trim types: Standard, sport, luxury